Friday, August 7, 2020

 Suddenly, I could see and put a name to the sad glimmer in her eyes that I had always attributed to just her physical characteristics.
 Today, it was all she carried with her.
 Everything else was packed away neatly in that box waiting for the next time she picked it up.
 No one else saw her for what her eyes truly told.
 I suppose, like myself, we focused on the smile, the bright colors, the laughter, the need to create beauty everywhere she went, but we didn’t understand.
 Not really.

 “Can I take it from you?”
-I shocked myself even as I said it because did I really want such a horrendous thing in my own home?
+I shocked myself even as I said it because did I really want such a horrendous thing for myself?
 I had not even considered the full implications of what I suggested even as the words spilled from my mouth.
 It was impulsive.
+It was foolish.

 Feeling utterly helpless, I just stammered “It does not seem fair.”